timoconnellaus/create-tsrouter-app/project-template/README.md

 This will create a link that will navigate to the `/about` route.

+More information on the `Link` component can be found in the [Link documentation](https://tanstack.com/router/v1/docs/framework/react/api/router/linkComponent).

 ### Using A Layout

 Layouts can be used to wrap the contents of the routes in menus, headers, footers, etc.